Spicy Red Pepper, Goat Cheese, Olive, and Arugula Pizza

 - At this point, I’ll occasionally stretch the sides of the dough out a bit to make it even thinner.
 Gently slide the pizza from the peel onto the heated baking stone.
 Bake for 8 to 10 minutes, or until the cheese has caramelized slightly and the edges of the pizza are golden brown.
 Remove the pizza carefully from the oven with the pizza peel, transfer to a wooden cutting board or foil, and top with half of the fresh arugula leaves.
 Drizzle lightly with truffle oil (or extra virgin olive oil), if using.
 Slice and serve immediately.

-- If you’re serving two pizzas at once, do not add the arugula to the pizza and instead, place the pizza on a separate baking sheet while you prepare the second pizza.
+- If you are serving two pizzas at once, do not add the arugula to the pizza and instead, place the pizza on a separate baking sheet while you prepare the second pizza.
 In the last few minutes of cooking, place the prepared pizza into the oven (on a rack below the pizza stone) so that it is extra hot for serving.
 Top both pizzas with arugula and truffle oil if using, just before serving.

-- If not serving the two pizzas at once, I recommend serving one pizza fresh out of the oven, keeping the oven hot, and preparing the second pizza after you have gone through the first one!
+- If you are not serving the two pizzas at once, I recommend serving one pizza fresh out of the oven, keeping the oven hot, and preparing the second pizza after you have gone through the first one!
 It requires a bit more work this way and the pizza will taste great either way, but it is at its prime within minutes out of the oven!